What is the Excess or Deductible?

 Can I let others sail my boat without a charter agreement, even if they are not joint owners and have no financial interest?

-Under the terms of most of Topsail’s sailing yacht or motorboat insurance policies, cover is in place for loss or damage caused by Permitted Users (people using the vessel with your permission).
+Under the terms of most of Topsail’s sailing yacht or motorboat insurance policies, cover is in place for loss or damage caused by Permitted Users (people using the vessel with your permission) provided there is no financial gain and you feel they have the experience to do so.
 Please check the policy or discuss this with a member of our team.

-Have a question that is not on this list?
+Have a question that is not on the list?